ophub/amlogic-s9xxx-openwrt/README.md

 1. For the `Rockchip` platform, please refer to the [Chapter 8](https://github.com/ophub/amlogic-s9xxx-armbian/blob/main/documents/README.md#8-installing-armbian-to-emmc) of the instruction manual, the installation method is the same as that of Armbian.

 2. For the `Amlogic` and `Allwinner` platforms, use tools like [Rufus](https://rufus.ie/) or [balenaEtcher](https://www.balena.io/etcher/) to write the firmware to USB, then insert the USB with the written firmware into the box.
-From the browser, access the default IP of OpenWrt: 192.168.1.1 → `Log in to OpenWrt with the default account` → `System Menu` → `Amlogic Treasure Box` → `Install OpenWrt`, select your box from the dropdown list of supported devices, click `Install OpenWrt` button to install.
+Browser access to OpenWrt's IP (e.g. 192.168.1.1) → `Log in to OpenWrt with the default account` → `System Menu` → `Amlogic Treasure Box` → `Install OpenWrt`, select your box from the dropdown list of supported devices, click `Install OpenWrt` button to install.

 - ### Update OpenWrt system or kernel

-From your browser, access OpenWrt's IP, e.g.: 192.168.1.1 → `Log in to OpenWrt with your account` → `System Menu` → `Amlogic Treasure Box` → `Manually Upload Update / Online Download Update`
+Browser access to OpenWrt's IP (e.g. 192.168.1.1) → `Log in to OpenWrt with your account` → `System Menu` → `Amlogic Treasure Box` → `Manually Upload Update / Online Download Update`

 If you select `Manually Upload Update` [OpenWrt Firmware](https://github.com/ophub/amlogic-s9xxx-openwrt/releases), you can upload the compressed package of the compiled OpenWrt firmware, such as openwrt_xxx_k5.15.50.img.gz (recommended to upload the compressed package, the system will automatically decompress.
 If you upload the decompressed xxx.img format file, it may fail due to the large file size).
 After the upload is complete, the interface will display the operation button of `Update Firmware`, click to update.